paescebu/CustomKeyboardKit/README.md

 - Use it in UIKit or SwiftUI
 - Interact with the focused text using the UITextDocumentProxy closure parameter
 - Use it parallelly to any native keyboard
+- Works with SwiftUI's new `scrollDismissesKeyboard(:)` modifiers etc.
 - Works flawlessly on iOS and iPadOS

 ## Creating the Keyboard